ThreatDetectives/ThreatDetectives/README.md

 # ThreatDetectives
-Build a learning AI that can detect threatening speech.
+Learning AI that has been trained to detect threatening speech.